-In February 2015, the Company established a defined-contribution retirement plan under Section 401(k) of the Internal Revenue Code (the 401(k) Plan).
+The Company sponsors a defined-contribution retirement plan under Section 401(k) of the Internal Revenue Code (the 401(k) Plan).
 The 401(k) Plan covers all employees who meet defined minimum age and service requirements, and allows participants to defer a portion of their annual compensation.
-The Company matches employee deferrals up to 5.75% of eligible compensation.
-For the years ended December 31, 2017, 2016 and 2015, the Company contributed \$1.0 million, \$0.6 million and \$0.2 million, respectively, in matching contributions to the 401(k) Plan.
-Prior to the establishment of the 401(k) Plan in February 2015, the Company did not sponsor any retirement plans.
+The Company matches employee deferrals up to a specified percentage of eligible compensation.
+For the years ended December 31, 2018, 2017 and 2016, the Company incurred expenses of \$1.3 million, \$1.0 million and \$0.6 million, respectively, for matching contributions to the 401(k) Plan.